 So a galaxy at a redshift of 2 is not moving faster than the speed of light; the space between us and the galaxy is getting larger.
-The photons of light from the distant galaxy are "stretched" as they travel across the universe.
-Their wavelength increases, and we measure a redshift.

 What's more, because the universe was smaller in the past, then we can receive light from objects from much further away than you would think.